Posted by: Frank Eakin |

 With just a small amount of effort, you can help make a lasting impact on the environment, reverse the trends of climate change and cut your cost with Texas electric companies.
 And you’ll save money on your Texas electricity rate and usage at the same time!

-How to cut your carbon and save money.
+How to cut your carbon and save money

 If you can’t switch to a 100% green energy plan for your home, there are many ways to reduce your home’s electricity usage to cut CO2, from switching to LED light bulbs to installing energy efficient appliances.
 You can monitor your electricity usage at Smart Meter Texas.